How much does a pet really cost?

 How much does a dog cost over its lifetime?

 Typical figures (US, 2026): a mid-sized typical-tier dog costs roughly $25,000–$40,000 over a 12-year life — about $2,000–$3,500 per year on average.
 Premium tiers with comprehensive insurance and a doodle-coat groomer can push past $60,000.
 Bargain-tier with short coat and no insurance often comes in under $15,000.
-Use the calculator above for your specific case.
+UK, Canadian, and Australian figures are broadly similar in local-currency terms once PPP-adjusted — use the currency toggle on the calculator above to see your region.

 How much does a cat cost over its lifetime?